pgan002/biomed-chatbot/README.md

 -- The most appropriate model is `gpt-4o-mini`: affordable and intelligent small model.
 Context size 128K tokens.
 Pricing: $0.150 /1M input tokens, $0.600 /1M output tokens.
 - I wish we could parse metadata, such as the year or authors but that is too hard to do using simple tools and too expensive and/or slow using a language model.

+Local models tend to be faster than web-hosted models due to network latency.[8] all-MiniLM-L6-v2  has a good balance between speed and quality.
+Word embedding models like Glove are fastest.[8]

 # TODO